Policies

 At Pediatric Services 360, we are committed to helping families navigate the financial side of healthcare with clarity and integrity.
 To make the process as smooth as possible, we ask that you please review the following guidelines:

-- Newborn Coverage: Most insurance companies require that your newborn be added to your policy within the first 1–2 weeks after birth.
+• Newborn Coverage: Most insurance companies require that your newborn be added to your policy within the first 1–2 weeks after birth.
 Failure to do so may result in out-of-pocket expenses due to lack of coverage.
 We encourage families to contact their insurance provider promptly after delivery to avoid unexpected costs.
+We might request a retainer of $650, if insurance payment delay is anticipated.

 Our billing team is here to support you and answer any questions about insurance coverage or payment responsibilities.
 Working together helps us maintain our focus where it belongs—on delivering trusted, compassionate care for your child.